Revelation 12 describes a war in heaven between two groups of angels. What did they fight about and what weapons did they use?

 and on her head a crown of twelve stars;

-On earth and in heaven – In verse 1 John saw her in heaven.
-Later the woman flees to the wilderness (v14).
+In Rev 12:1, John saw her in heaven.
+Later the woman flees to the wilderness (Rev 12:14).
 Here she is presented as on earth.
-In other words, she is literally on earth, but in a sense she (God’s people) is also in heaven.
-Compare with 15:2, where “those who had been victorious over the beast” are represented as “standing on the sea of glass,” which is before God’s throne (4:6).
+In other words, she is literally on earth, but in a sense, she (God’s people) is also in heaven.
+Compare with Rev 15:2, where “those who had been victorious over the beast” are represented as “standing on the sea of glass,” which is before God’s throne (Rev 4:6).

 “Then another sign appeared in heaven: